 David Citadel Hotel

 This friendly, luxury hotel is less than 10 minutes’ walk from the walled Old City, and a stone’s throw from shopping, restaurants, and the Hebrew Music Museum and the Museum of Underground Prisoners.
 The palatial hotel showcases a hint of nostalgia as the interior blends historic elements with modern amenities.
 Guest bedrooms are spacious and timeless in design with balconies overlooking the city.
-There are several restaurants serving lavish breakfasts and al fresco dining options, poolside grills, and fine dining in the lobby lounge.
-For relaxation, the hotel’s wellness inventory ticks all the boxes, accommodating guests with well-equipped fitness rooms, a swimming pool, and luxurious spa treatments.
+There are several restaurants serving lavish breakfasts and al fresco dining options and fine dining in the lobby lounge.
+For relaxation, the David Citadel’s wellness inventory ticks all the boxes, accommodating guests with well-equipped fitness rooms, a swimming pool, and luxurious spa treatments.

 King David 7 St. Jerusalem, 9410119, Israel

-Downtown Jerusalem is a buzzing metropolis, the beating heart of the city.
-It is home to Mahane Yehuda Market, otherwise known by locals as “the shuk”.
-This partially covered marketplace is a place where locals and tourists congregate to shop.
-More than 250 vendors sell goods ranging from spices, fresh produce, clothing, and textiles and there are stands selling culinary treats where you can sample kibbeh, shawarma, and falafel.
-The area has amazing shopping, restaurants, cafes, and nightclubs too, so if you want to be in the thick of the action in Jerusalem, choose a hotel near here.
+Downtown Jerusalem is a buzzing metropolis.
+It is home to Mahane Yehuda Market, or “the shuk”.
+This marketplace is where locals and tourists congregate to shop.
+More than 250 vendors sell goods ranging from spices to textiles.
+The area has amazing shopping, restaurants, cafes, and nightclubs.
+If you want to be in the thick of the action, choose a hotel here, or visit the best bars in Jerusalem.

 Damson Boutique Hotel

 This intimate hotel with only eight rooms is located minutes from the center of busy Jerusalem.
-Guest units each offer a seating area to relax after a long day of exploring this historic city, and a kitchenette with a fridge is included for any goodies you many purchase at the bustling Mahane Yehuda shuk nearby.
+The Damson Boutique rooms each offer a seating area to relax after a long day of exploring this historic city, and a kitchenette with a fridge is included for any goodies you many purchase at the bustling Mahane Yehuda shuk nearby.
 Nestled in the heart of Nachlaot, a trendy, younger neighborhood filled with eclectic art galleries and gourmet restaurants, these independent suites are a great choice for families.

 3 Emek Refa’im Street, Jerusalem, 9310402, Israel

-Located in the heart of Jerusalem near the city center and Mehane Yehuda Market is beautiful Bezalel Hotel, a charming oasis tucked away in the city.
-From here you can walk to Zion Square, The Great Synagogue, and The Knesset, Israel’s Parliament.
+Located in the heart of Jerusalem near the city center and Machane Yehuda Market is beautiful Bezalel Hotel, a charming oasis tucked away in the city.
 The Old City and the Israel Museum are both accessible by foot.
 The 37 room boutique hotel is artistic in design, showcasing works by local Israeli artists.
 Lobby areas are a blend of signature furniture pieces and bookcases stacked with leather-back books.
-Guest bedrooms are chic with splashes of color and floor-to-ceiling windows, plus there’s a buffet restaurant and free bikes for guests.
-In short, Bezalel Hotel offers a superb location for those who want to be in the heart of the action with easy access to historic attractions of Jerusalem.
+Guest bedrooms are chic with splashes of color and floor-to-ceiling windows.
+There’s a buffet restaurant and free bikes for guests.
+In short, Bezalel Hotel offers a superb location.

 Mesilat Yesharim St. 1, Jerusalem, Opening Times: 24/7 Daily

 Musrara has a rich history and is home to a mix of cultures.
-It offers pretty architecture, with beautiful stone-masonry and grand entrances, and is home to many creatives in the city with several art school and galleries in the area.
+It offers pretty architecture, with beautiful stone-masonry and grand entrances.
+It’s home to several art school and galleries.
 Musrara also offers unique dining opportunities and a wide range of budget, mid-range, and luxury hotels.
-It’s a relaxing place in which to stay close to the Old City, making it a great option for those who wish to stay in a tranquil location close to major Jerusalem landmarks.
+It’s a relaxing place close to the Old City.

 Mamilla Hotel offers a luxury masterclass in how old and new can blend to create a stunning hotel landscape.
-The hotel lies a short walk from Jaffa Gate and the Old City, with shops, galleries, and theaters of the city center also nearby.
+The hotel lies a short walk from Jaffa Gate and the Old City, with shops, galleries, and theaters nearby.
 There are several wonderful restaurants on-site, including one on the rooftop which boasts outstanding views over Jerusalem.
 After a day of sightseeing, there’s nothing better than to dive into the cooling water of an indoor pool or enjoy a rejuvenating facial.
-Mamilla Hotel also offers a selection of holistic classes so you can balance mind, body, and spirit with yoga, TRX, and cardio classes.
+Mamilla Hotel also offers a selection of holistic classes.
+Balance mind, body, and spirit with yoga, TRX, and cardio classes.
 The hotel is all things to everyone, and the perfect location for an action-packed stay.
+Use it as a home base for excursions to spots in our Jerusalem shopping guide.

 11 King Solomon Street, Jerusalem

 Yemin Moshe is a pretty neighborhood on the southern fringes of Old City of Jerusalem.
-It boasts the first houses to be built outside the historic quarters, which were constructed to relieve overcrowding.
-With cobbled streets, well-kept stone houses, and even an iconic windmill, there is much to admire.
-There are picturesque parks to stroll around, you can access King David’s Tomb and Lions Fountain.
-There are also several museums, retail complexes, cinemas, and theaters in the area and lots of places to dine out, making it a great neighborhood for families and couples.
+It boasts the first houses to be built outside the historic quarters.
+There are picturesque parks and you can access King David’s Tomb.
+It’s full of attractions, making it a great neighborhood for families and couples.
+It also features a number of stops from our Jerusalem design guide.

 King David Hotel